jredondo/spring-integration-producer-consumer/docs/data-streaming.md

 The core of the logic of our producer is basically an infinite loop that will be producing mock updates at a configurable throughput.
-Each update is identified by a sequence number increasing by 1 with each update produced.
-It is implemented in the TestProducer object as follows:
+Each update is identified by a sequence number increasing by 1 with each produced update.
+The loop is implemented in the TestProducer object as follows:

 ```java
  while (true) {